 At the hotel

-Spa with saunas and hammams, gym, yoga studio, camel farm, outdoor cinema, Earth Lab, kids’ club, laundry, free WiFi throughout.
+Spa with saunas and hammams, gym, yoga studio, camel farm, outdoor cinema, Earth Lab, kids’ club for over 12s, laundry, free WiFi throughout.
 In rooms: private terrace, Smart TV, Marshall Bluetooth speaker, yoga mat, minibar with free snacks, free bottled water, coffee- and tea-making kit, flip-flops, walking stick, sun hats, individually controlled air-conditioning and Six Senses bath products.
 Pool suites and above have a private plunge pool, and the Private Reserve has a spa treatment room, steam room, gym and indoor-outdoor kitchen.

 Our favourite rooms